yulia-akutina/openptv-python/README.md

 2. Download the install the OpenPTV library (`liboptv`) <https://github.com/alexlib/openptv/>.
 Please follow closely the Installation instructions.

+3. Get one of the Python development environments for your platform.
+We recommend WinPython or PythonXY on Windows or Enthought Python Distribution on all the platforms.
+If you want to build all the prerequisities yourself (e.g. using Linux package manager, `apt-get` or Mac OS X `homebrew` or `ports`) then you need Python 2.7, Cython, Numpy, Scipy, Matplotlib, ETS tools (TraitsUI, Chaco, Enable and many sub-packages)
 3. Download or clone the PyPTV repository: <http://github.com/alexlib/openptv-python>.
 If you want to run the tests: use the same set of `autotools`.
 If you don't want to test, skip this step (note that `CC="gcc -arch i386"` is only needed for Mac OS X, remove it on Linux):